SAP-samples/teched2025-DT265/exercises/ex1/README.md

 ### Test the Poetry Slam Manager with SAP Build Work Zone and the Integration with SAP S/4HANA Public Cloud

 Your customer can access *Poetry Slam Manager* with the SAP Build Work Zone launchpad.
 They use SAP S/4HANA Public Cloud projects to plan and staff events, to collect costs, and to purchase required equipments.
 Therefore, the *Poetry Slam Manager* is connected to the SAP S/4HANA Public Cloud projects to plan the event.
 To test this integration follow these steps:

 1. Launch the SAP Build Work Zone site with the URL **launchpad site URL**, you noted during the launchpad site creation.
-2. Choose the *Manage Poetry Slams* tile.
+2. Choose the *Poetry Slam Events* tile.
 The application comes up and shows an empty list page.
 3. To create sample data for mutable data, such as poetry slams, visitors, and visits, choose *Generate Sample Data*.
 As a result, multiple poetry slams are listed: Some are still in preparation and have not been released yet while others are already published.

     > Note: If you choose *Generate Sample Data* again, the sample data is set to the default values.